tadhgboyle/tab/README.md

         - "Box Size" -> When receiving, instead of counting/multiplying all of the boxes received, set this and receive using boxes.
             - Example: A box of Skittles might have 16 Skittle packs in it.
 If 4 boxes arrived, instead of adding 16*4 to the stock count, add 4 boxes.
         - "Override Stock" -> Override the stock count for this item.
+    - Fast and easy to use stock adjustment page.
+        - Uses AJAX to snappily load all available adjustments for the selected product.
 - Live preview of price (with taxes) on sidebar during every purchase.
 If the user does not have enough money the submit button will be disabled (Backend check as well though!)
 - Flexible return system
     - Either return a whole order, or: